EgorOrachyov/Berserk/README.md

-│   ├── glew - for OpenGL functions and extensions loading │   ├── glfw - for cross-platform window and input management │   ├── glslang - for runtime glsl to spir-v shaders compilation │   ├── googletest - for Unit-testing of the engine source code modules │   ├── pfd - portable file dialogs for native OS dialogs access │   ├── stbimage - image utilities for images loading, writing and resizing │   ├── vma - vulkan memory allocation library
+│   ├── glew - for OpenGL functions and extensions loading │   ├── glfw - for cross-platform window and input management │   ├── glslang - for runtime glsl to spir-v shaders compilation │   ├── googletest - for unit-testing of the engine source code modules │   ├── pfd - portable file dialogs for native OS dialogs access │   ├── stbimage - image utilities for images loading, writing and resizing │   ├── tinyobj - for tiny wavefront obj models loading │   ├── tinyxml2 - for utf-8 xml files processing
+│   ├── vma - vulkan memory allocation library
 │   ├── whereami - for executable location extraction
 │   └── yamc - for C++ locks implementation